HEASARC/heasoftpy/README.md

 ```

 Whenever a task in called, if any of the required parameters is missing,
 the user is prompted to enter a value.
+If the user knows that the passed
+parameters are enough to run the task, they can pass `noprompt=True`, to
+distable parameter prompt.

 Note that creating a task object with `fdump_task = hsp.HSPTask('fdump')` does not actually call the task, it just initializes it.
 Only by doing `fdump_task(...)` is the task called and parameters are queried if necessary.